mukesh3710/SRE/Sprint 7/Ansible-Advance/web_db_app_file_separation/readme.md

 ## How to Use

 1. **Set Up Inventory**
-   Ensure the inventory file includes a group `db_and_web_server` pointing to the target hosts.
+   Ensure the inventory file includes a group `db_and_web_server` pointing to the target hosts or we can put this details in host varibales file

    Example:
    ```ini